10up/gutenberg-best-practices/guides/html-tag-processor.md

 To solve for all these usecases we can use the HTMLTagProcessor and the block render callbacks.

-### Caveats:
-* This was only introduced in WP 6.2 earlier versions do not have this capability

 ## Code Example:
 This example showcases how to use `WP_HTML_Tag_Processor` with new block attributes.
-This example extends the `core/button` block and adds in fields for `Accessible Text` and `Button Padding` these new fields can then be used within PHP to create filters with the `WP_HTML_Tag_Processor` to update values of the rendered block content.
-In this case add in an `aria-label` with the text provided and set the `padding` around the button with the value provided via the block settings.
+This example extends the `core/button` block and adds in fields for `Accessible Text` this new field can then be used within PHP to create a filter with the `WP_HTML_Tag_Processor` to update the value of the rendered block content.
+In this case add in an `aria-label` with the text provided via the block settings.

 ```js title="block-filters/button.js"
 import { __ } from '@wordpress/i18n';